 - The Neanderthals from the Earth's Children series are, of course, destined for extinction, although it's hinted that at least some of their hybrid offspring may interbreed with modern humans and so have descendents.

-- In the Harry Potter universe, the giants can be considered as such: Wizards have killed many of them, and the few that are left have a tendancy to fight each other to the death.
+- In the Harry Potter universe, the giants can be considered as such: wizards have killed many of them, and the few that are left have a tendency to fight each other to the death.
 They aren't built to be cooped up together, but don't have many other options huddling in the mountains.

 - The Star Trek Novel Verse portrays the Andorians as this.
 Their complex four-sex biology is failing them and their window of fertility has dropped to only four or five years.
 The Andorian culture has reorganized itself around Arranged Marriage for quads of young people who are genetically compatable.
 Unless their genome can be repaired, the Andorians face extinction within fifteen generations.
 Note that events in later stories - Star Trek: Destiny most notably - make the problem even worse.